MeteoSwiss/c4dl-multi/README.md

 # Pretrained models

-The pretrained models are available at TODO.
-Unzip the zip files found there to the `models` directory.
+The pretrained models are available at https://doi.org/10.5281/zenodo.7157986.
+Unzip the files `models-*.zip` found there to the `models` directory and `results.zip` to the `results` directory..

 # Running